48 Hours in the Capital of the Emerald Isle

 When: July 2008

-What: Guinness Storehouse, Trinity College, Light Monument, Oscar Wilde’s Former Home, River Liffey, Obligatory Pint of Guinness, Fag on a Crag, Trinity College at the University of Dublin, Haypenny Bridge, Leinster House.
+What: Guinness Storehouse, Trinity College, Light Monument, Oscar Wilde’s Former Home, River Liffey, Obligatory Pint of Guinness, Oscar Wilde Memorial, Trinity College and Campanile at the University of Dublin, The Haypenny Bridge, Leinster House, Dublin City views.

 Outside Oscar Wilde's childhood home in Dublin's Merrion Square.